amanjpro/zahak/README.md

 Zahak (or Zahhak or Azhi Dahak) is an evil figure in Iranian/Kurdish/Perisan mythology, evident in ancient Iranian folklore as Azhi Dahāka, the name by which he also appears in the texts of the Avesta.
-Legend has that, that he two giant snakes on his shoulders that he had to feed them two human brains on daily basis, you can read more about him [here](https://en.wikipedia.org/wiki/Zahhak)
+Legend has it, that he had two giant snakes on his shoulders and he had to feed them two human brains on daily basis, you can read more about him [here](https://en.wikipedia.org/wiki/Zahhak)